ProkopRandacek/asciiLasers/specs.md

 Sets the laser frequency to the value (hexadecimal)
 There is no built in way of setting laser frequency higher

+### Laser sources
+Objects, that generate lasers on demand, automatically or by user input.
+They need to be connected to mirrors like modifiers.
+There are 4 laser sources:

+#### `TODO`
+Starting source.
+It creates a laser with random power, when the program starts, or on demand using current.

+#### `TODO`
+Basic laser source.
+It creates a random laser, when it recieves current.

+#### `I`
+User input.
+It prompts the user to input a number and send a laser with that power.

+#### `TODO`
+Duplicator.
+It recieves a laser and returns the same laser twice.

 ### Wire
 Wire can transport current.
 There are 5 wire objects: